How to add multiple products to the cart at once in WooCommerce

 - Column displays the products in a single column.
 This option allows you to use variable products – all the variations will be displayed in a select field

-- Radio buttons allow you to add one or more child products as an addon field, just like the checkboxes layout, though in the case of radio buttons the customer can only select one child product from the field.
+- Radio buttons allow you to add one or more child products as an addon field, just like the checkboxes layout, though in the case of radio buttons, the customer can only select one child product from the field.

-- Swatches displays variation images as swatches
+- Swatches display variation images as swatches

-When you use the checkboxes or radio layouts, WooCommerce Product Add Ons Ultimate will pull through the product image, name and price.
-When you use select, WooCommerce Product Add Ons Ultimate will only display the product name and price.
+When you use the checkboxes or radio layouts, WooCommerce Product Add Ons Ultimate will pull through the product image, name, and price.
+When you use Select, WooCommerce Product Add-Ons Ultimate will only display the product name and price.

 You have three options for specifying quantities:

-- Linked: when you specify the quantity as linked, the quantity of the child product added to the cart will always be the same as the quantity of the parent product
+- Linked: when you specify the quantity as linked, the quantity of the child product added to the cart will always be the same as the quantity of the parent product.

 Minimum and Maximum child products

-Using these two options you can specify a minimum and/or maximum number of products that can be selected.
+Using these two options, you can specify a minimum and/or maximum number of products that can be selected.
 You can see this being used in this case study on creating mixed wine cases in WooCommerce.

 Discount and Discount Type

 You can offer discounts to your customers if they add multiple products to their cart from the page.
-Select the discount type (either fixed fee or percentage).
+Select the discount type (either a fixed fee or percentage).

 Example use cases